How to approach a digital sale

 The approach for an online broodmare sale is quite different and requires far less travel.
 I have found that being quite harsh and realistic in my initial research and assessment allows me to narrow down the number of candidates which I will then go and physically assess at their respective farms.
 The sales season is spread out much more than it traditionally would be, this along with the online format has allowed me to really get stuck into my initial research.

-Personal involvement of the client is something I have found has diminished with the online sales.
-There isn’t that element of excitement when the hammer comes down or that sale atmosphere and it has become more of a business transaction.
+Personal involvement with the client is something I have found has diminished with the online sales.
+There isn’t the equivalent element of excitement when the hammer comes down or that sale atmosphere and it has become more of a business transaction.

 During these times, I have also found that far more of the hobby breeders have been reaching out for advice and assistance as they feel that they have a unique opportunity and that the market is somewhat opening up for them.